Harun ur Rashid

 Harun ur Rashid (হারুন অর রশিদ; commonly known as DB Harun) is a former police officer who served as the chief of the DMP detective branch of Bangladesh police.
-On 13 August 2024, he was named as one of the 7 accused in the illegal shooting and killing of various students across Dhaka during the Bangladesh Quota Reform Movement along with former prime minister Sheikh Hasina, former minister Obaidul Quader, former minister Asaduzaman Khan Kamal and police officer Biplob Kumar Sarker.
-He is known for flashing his male genitalia.
+On 13 August 2024, he was named as one of the 7 accused in the illegal shooting and killing of various students across Dhaka during the Bangladesh Quota Reform Movement, along with former prime minister Sheikh Hasina, former minister Obaidul Quader, former minister Asaduzaman Khan Kamal, and police officer Biplob Kumar Sarker.

 Early life

 He was born in Hossainpur village, Mithamain Upazila, Kishoreganj.
 His parents are Abdul Hashem and Jahura Khatun.
 He pursued his academic career in sociology, earning both an honours and an MSS degree from the University of Dhaka.
 He later completed his LLB from Jahangirnagar University.

 Career

 Harun ur Rashid, deputy commissioner of the Lalbagh Division of the Dhaka Metropolitan Police, assaulted Zainul Abdin Farroque, Bangladesh Nationalist Party's member of parliament and chief opposition whip, during an anti-government protest.
-A. B. M. Ashraf Uddin, member of parliament, filed attempted murder case of Zainul Abedin Farroque against 25 police officers including Harun and ASP Biplob Kumar Sarker.
+A. B. M. Ashraf Uddin, member of parliament, filed an attempted murder case of Zainul Abedin Farroque against 25 police officers, including Harun and ASP Biplob Kumar Sarker.
 Mohammad Hasibul Haque, Dhaka metropolitan magistrate, rejected the case against the police officers on 4 September 2012.

 On 9 December 2012, he was present at the murder of Biswajit Das but did not intervene.

-In February 2013, he was awarded a medal by Bangladesh Police which The Daily Star described sarcastically as an award for beating up an opposition member of parliament.
+In February 2013, he was awarded a medal by the Bangladesh Police, which The Daily Star described sarcastically as an award for beating up an opposition member of parliament.

 Harun ur Rashid was elected secretary general of the Bangladesh Police Service Association in January 2016 while Asaduzzaman Mia was president of the association.
-On 5 May 2016, Sub Inspector Azharul Islam demanded 50 million taka from Amber Denim, part of Amber Group which Showkat Aziz Russell owned, and threatened to destroy his business on behalf of his senior officer Harun ur Rashid.
+On 5 May 2016, Sub Inspector Azharul Islam demanded 50 million taka from Amber Denim, part of Amber Group, which Showkat Aziz Russell owned, and threatened to destroy his business on behalf of his senior officer Harun ur Rashid.
 Showkat Aziz Russell sent letters to various branches of the government and trade bodies seeking protection from Harun ur Rashid, then superintendent of police of Gazipur District.
 Harun was provided an address in the United States where he demanded the money be sent.
-Journalists in Gazipur District reported being harassed by personnel of Detective Branch for reporting on extortion activities of Harun ur Rashid.
+Journalists in Gazipur District reported being harassed by personnel of the Detective Branch for reporting on extortion activities of Harun ur Rashid.
 He was briefly transferred following allegations by the Bangladesh Nationalist Party that he was supporting government candidates during local elections.

-On 2 December 2018, Harun ur Rashid was appointed superintendent of police of Narayangaj District before the general election after the previous superintendent of police Anisur Rahman was transferred on the request of the Bangladesh Nationalist Party as his wife Fatema Tuzzahura was a member of parliament of the Awami League.
-Bangladesh Nationalist Party used the expression "Out of the frying pan into the fire" to describe the situation following the transfer.
+On 2 December 2018, Harun ur Rashid was appointed superintendent of police of Narayangaj District before the general election after the previous superintendent of police, Anisur Rahman, was transferred at the request of the Bangladesh Nationalist Party, as his wife, Fatema Tuzzahura, was a member of parliament of the Awami League.
+The Bangladesh Nationalist Party used the expression "Out of the frying pan into the fire" to describe the situation following the transfer.